 ARTICLE VII.
 OFFICERS

 Section A: The elected officers of IoT Students Club shall be President, Vice-President, and Treasurer.
 At no time should one person hold more than one of these positions.
+These officers must abide by the Registered Student Organization Classification and Officer Eligibility Policy.

 Part 1: The President shall: